weaviate/weaviate-io/developers/contributor-guide/current/getting-started/reporting-bugs.md

 ## How to write bug reports

-Bug reports are tracked as [GitHub issues](https://github.com/semi-technologies/weaviate/issues).
+Bug reports are tracked as GitHub issues, such as these in [Weaviate core]](https://github.com/semi-technologies/weaviate/issues).

 Once you've determined which repository your bug is related to, check first for a duplicate WIP (work in progress) issue.

-If not, open an issue in that repository and fill out the [template](https://github.com/semi-technologies/weaviate-io/blob/main/.github/ISSUE_TEMPLATE/report_bug.yml) with the following information.
+If not, open an issue in that repository with **a complete, specific and accurate description**.
+We recommend using this [template](https://github.com/semi-technologies/weaviate-io/blob/main/.github/ISSUE_TEMPLATE/report_bug.yml).

-* **Use a clear and descriptive title** for the issue to identify the problem.
+* **Use a clear and descriptive title** for the issue.
-* **Describe the exact steps** that you took to reproduce the problem in as much detail as possible.
-Explain how you did it.
+* **Describe the exact steps** needed to reproduce the problem with as much detail as possible.
 For example, include any custom Weaviate configurations, modules used or shell commands.
 * **Give specific examples** to show the bug.
-Include links to files or GitHub projects, as well as code snippets.
-For snippets, try to use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines) rather than images or animated GIFs.
+This could be links or code snippets.
+For snippets, [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines) are better than images or animated GIFs.
 * Explain what **you expected to see instead** and why.
-* **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
+* (If relevant) **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
-* If the problem was not caused by a specific action, describe what you were doing before the problem occurred and provide the additional information.
+* If the problem was not caused by a specific action, describe what you were doing before the problem occurred and any additional information which may help to reproduce or identify the problem.

 ## Read more

-We also encourage you to check out this slightly more detailed guide on [Writing great Bug Reports](/developers/weaviate/current/tutorials/write-great-bug-reports.html) from our team.
+We also encourage you to check out this more detailed guide on [Writing great Bug Reports](/developers/weaviate/current/tutorials/write-great-bug-reports.html) from our team.